poloblue1357/poloblue1357/README.md

 - 🌱 I’m currently learning Tailwind.
 - 💬 Ask me about my internal site I created for a mortgage company.
 - 📫 How to reach me: danpattersonportfolio.com or linkedin.com/in/patterson-dan
-- ⚡ Fun fact: I love learning and new experiences!
+- ⚡ Fun fact: I love learning, new experiences, and skydiving!